WTJEE/mongo-configs/.github/wiki/Messages-API.md

 # Messages API

+## Overview
+The Messages API provides a powerful, async-first system for managing localized messages from MongoDB.
+All operations are fully asynchronous with instant cache updates and real-time synchronization via Change Streams.

 This page shows how to model your messages as plain Java objects (POJOs) so they can be synchronized with MongoConfigs.
 Following the pattern gives you type-safe defaults, lets writers work directly in MongoDB, and keeps lookups non-blocking.
 If you are unfamiliar with typed configs, skim [Creating Configs](Creating-Configs) first.

 ## Define the POJO